Mattilda Bernstein Sycamore: Activism and literary career

 Sycamore's sixth anthology, Between Certain Death and a Possible Future: Queer Writing on Growing Up with the AIDS Crisis, was published by Arsenal Pulp Press in 2021.
 Her third memoir, Touching The Art, was published by Soft Skull Press in 2023, and was a finalist for a Pacific Northwest Book Award and a Washington State Book Award.
 Touching the Art, a hybrid work of memoir, biography, and criticism, focuses on Sycamore’s relationship with her late grandmother, Gladys Goldstein, a Baltimore artist, as well as the themes of gentrification, structural racism, Jewish history, familial homophobia, and artistic legacy.

 Sycamore's fourth novel, Terry Dactyl, will be published by Coffee House Press on November 11, 2025.
 It will be simultaneously released in the UK by Cipher Press.
 Terry Dactyl received a starred review in Publishers Weekly on September 1, 2025.

-Sycamore is currently working on her seventh anthology, ACT UP Beyond New York: Stories and Strategies from a Movement to End the AIDS Crisis, which will be published by Haymarket Books.
+As of 2025, she was working on her seventh anthology, ACT UP Beyond New York: Stories and Strategies from a Movement to End the AIDS Crisis, which will be published by Haymarket Books.

+Sycamore's work appeared in the Los Angeles Review of Books.

 In January 2009, Sycamore initiated a public postering project called Lostmissing, which she describes as:

 You know when you have a friend who you think will always be there—no matter what, at least you'll have that friendship, right?
 Lostmissing is a public art project about the loss of that relationship, a specific relationship for me—right now it's missing.

 Sycamore opposed the push among the LGBT movement for same-sex marriage, arguing that it distracts from more pressing issues like the securing of universal health care and housing security for all.
 Sycamore also opposed the LGBT movement's focus on inclusion in the US military, arguing instead that the movement should be focused on opposing the harmful impacts of the military at home and abroad.
-In 2010, she appeared on Democracy Now! in the segment Does Opposing “Don’t Ask, Don’t Tell” Bolster US Militarism?
+In 2010, she appeared on Democracy Now! in the segment "Does Opposing 'Don't Ask, Don't Tell' Bolster US Militarism?
 A Debate with Lt.
-Dan Choi and Queer Activist Mattilda Bernstein Sycamore, and later penned op-eds against trans inclusion in the military in Truthout and The Baffler.
+Dan Choi and Queer Activist Mattilda Bernstein Sycamore", and later penned op-eds against trans inclusion in the military in Truthout and The Baffler.
 In 2018, in collaboration with Dean Spade, Sycamore co-organized a Queer Anti-Militarism Townhall: Trans Liberation Not U.S. Invasion at the Seattle Public Library, alongside other queer and trans anti-military voices, including Micha Cárdenas, Soya Jung, Nikkita Oliver and Matt Remle.
 Sycamore contributed to Against Equality: Queer Critiques of Gay Marriage, and wrote the introduction to Against Equality: Queer Revolution, Not Mere Inclusion, anthologies printed by the Against Equality collective in 2010 and 2014.
-In 2008, Sycamore was named as a "visionary" as part of Utne Reader magazine's "50 Visionaries Who Are Changing the World."
+In 2008, Sycamore was named as a "visionary" as part of Utne Reader magazine's "50 Visionaries Who Are Changing the World".

-Sycamore’s papers are archived in the James C. Hormel LGBTQIA Center at the San Francisco Public Library.
+Sycamore’s papers are archived in the LGBTQIA Center at the San Francisco Public Library.